K2Quest® (Fermentation-Derived Vitamin K2 MK-7)

 Carboxylation of Gla-proteins: osteocalcin and MGP activation

 Vitamin K2 serves as the essential cofactor for gamma-glutamyl carboxylase — the enzyme that carboxylates (activates) Gla-domain proteins including osteocalcin and matrix Gla protein (MGP).
 Carboxylated osteocalcin binds hydroxyapatite (bone mineral) and calcium ions, anchoring them in bone matrix for density and strength.
 Carboxylated MGP actively chelates calcium ions in vessel walls and inhibits vascular smooth muscle calcification.
-Without adequate K2, both proteins remain inactive (undercarboxylated), resulting in bone loss AND arterial calcification — explaining the strong epidemiological association between K2 intake and both bone and cardiovascular health.
+Without adequate K2, both proteins remain inactive (undercarboxylated), resulting in bone loss and arterial calcification — explaining the strong epidemiological association between K2 intake and both bone and cardiovascular health.

 Clinical trials